micrometre/micrometre/README.md

 - 👋 Hi, I’m @micrometre
 - 👀 I’m interested in Javascript Nextjs Kubernetes
-- 🌱 I’m currently Kubernetes
+- 🌱 I’m currently learning  Kubernetes and React
-- 💞️ I’m looking to collaborate on Migrating applications to kubernetes
+- 💞️ I’m collaborate on Migrating applications to kubernetes
 - 📫 How to reach me henokwehibe@gmail.com

 <!---